History of PRIDE in Madison

 In 2019, OutReach is committed to the ever growing needs and responses to the community to rebuild pride as a more inclusive event.

 OutReach is focused on making a festival more diverse and inclusive of all our various communities.
 Live music, games, food carts, vendors, and more will be part of it.
 We hope to heal the divides in the community and that we can come together and start to build new relationships, build trust, and unity.
 In turn a fesitval will take place, partly named from the past MAGIC picnic events: The OutReach Magic Festival took place Sunday, August 18th, 2019 at Warner Park,

 Other PRIDE events that happen during PRIDE weekend are the Madison Pride Volleyball Tournament, WOOF's Pride Block Party (held on King St), and FIVE Annual Pride Weekend Events.
-A music festival for LGBTQ+ entertainment, FRUIT FEST, was created in 2009 and took place in June.
+A music festival for LGBTQ+ entertainment, FRUIT FEST, was created in 2009 and took place in June but has since stopped organizing as of 2018.
+LIVE on QUEEN Street and Vilas Zoo Pride are two recently created events that also happen in June.

 *Taken from Wikipedia and other sources.